 OCHA works with humanitarian partners around the world to identify the most critical humanitarian needs, plan responses and determine the budgets needed to address them.

 At the country level, OCHA helps partners to build common strategies and implementation plans and to appeal for funds as a group.
 This ensures that resource mobilization and financing are handled collectively and are based on a thorough needs evaluation, making aid more effective, efficient and predictable.
 At a global level, this work culminates in the Global Humanitarian Overview.
 OCHA’s financial-tracking tools and services—including the Financial Tracking Service (FTS) —help to manage humanitarian donations.
 FTS provides information to support OCHA's advocacy, policy-making and humanitarian financing work, and it helps improve strategic and operational decision-making by enabling effective field coordination.

 Humanitarian Pooled Funds

 OCHA-managed pooled funds are effective ways to support humanitarian action.
 They allow Governments and private donors to pool their contributions into common, unearmarked funds to deliver life-saving assistance to people who need it most.
 There are two types of pooled funds: CERF, which can cover emergencies anywhere in the world, and CBPF, which cover crises in specific countries.

 Country-based Pooled Funds (CBPF)

 The DRC Humanitarian Fund has funded critical education and health projects in South Kivu, DR Congo.
 Credit: OCHA/G.Cortes

 CBPF are set up for complex emergencies.
 Contributions are collected into single, unearmarked funds and managed locally under the leadership of the Humanitarian Coordinator.
 The funds support the highest-priority projects of the best-placed responders (including international and national NGOs and UN agencies) through an inclusive and transparent process that supports priorities set out in Humanitarian Response Plans (HRPs).
 This ensures that funding is available and prioritized locally by those closest to people in need.
-The UN Secretary-General has called on donors to increase the proportion of HRP funding channelled through CBPF to 15 per cent by 2018.
-At current levels, this would translate to almost $2 billion per year.
+CBPF are established when a new emergency occurs or when an existing crisis deteriorates.
+They are managed by OCHA under the leadership of the Humanitarian Coordinator and in close consultation with the humanitarian community.